hbkworld/streaming-spec/complex_types.md

 ### Available signals

-If connecting to the streaming server, the names of all signals that are currently available will be delivered.
+If connecting to the streaming server, the names of all signals that are currently available MUST be delivered.
-If new signals appear afterwards, those new signals will be introduced by sending an `available` with the new signal names.
+If new signals appear afterwards, those new signals MUST be introduced by sending an `available` with the new signal names.

 ~~~~ {.javascript}
 {